SOMHOLUK/NGINX-ec2-dns/README.md

 <br>

-### Step 15: You are now connected to the Amazon EC2 instance over SSH.
+### Step 15: You are now connected to the Amazon EC2 instance via SSH.

 ![alt text](Images/ec2-pic-16.png)